Custom Sintered Metal Filters Based On Your Need

 Firstly, woven wire mesh is uniformly rolled to make every layer in good contact, especially at the wire mesh cross points.

-Then put one or more layers of rolled wire mesh inside a high temperature furnace under mechanical pressure.
+Then put one or more layers of rolled wire mesh inside a high-temperature furnace under mechanical pressure.
 This furnace is filled with specific inert gases.
-When the temperature reaches to a point, “sintering” occurs and sintered wire mesh is formed.
+When the temperature reaches a point, “sintering” occurs and sintered wire mesh is formed.

-Finally, we control cooling, the mesh now has good rigidity while wires and layers bonding together.
+Finally, we control cooling, the mesh now has good rigidity while wires and layers bond together.
 Some layers work as fine filtration, while others work for protecting and reinforcing.

 Filson Sintered Mesh Filters Classification